Skip to content

 bash

-curl -X POST 'https://api.youvico.com/api/versions/:id/comments' \
+curl -X POST 'https://api.youvico.com/api/files/:id/comments' \

 -H 'Authorization: Bearer YOUR_API_KEY' \